bitcointranscripts/bitcointranscripts/bitcoinplusplus/layer-2/lightning-on-taproot.md

 I know that Rose Creek's doing it on the side.
 Is every implementation sort of on board and getting all these things, or is it sort of one set of people's going?

-[Arik]: No, I think the spec hasn't been merged yet and there are still new comments popping up.
+No, I think the spec hasn't been merged yet and there are still new comments popping up.
 So one of the things that I was really excited about initially, still am to be quite honest, with the channel opening, if you read the spec, you have all of those different, the remote, local non-spare, remote non-spare, partial signature for this, partial signature for that.
 I was hoping to simplify the messaging a little bit to say, if we have this partial signature, the partial signature only ever contains the remote nonce because that is the only situation where it's relevant.